IBM/dbb-git-migration-modeler/docs/03-Configuration.md

 2. The [Repository Paths Mapping file](../samples/repositoryPathsMapping.yaml) (YAML format) is required and describes the folder structure on z/OS UNIX System Services (USS) that will contain the files to are moved from the datasets.
 It is recommended to use the definitions provided in the template, and keep consistent definitions for all applications being migrated.
 The file controls how dataset members should be assigned to target subfolders on USS during the migration process.
 Each *Repository Path* entry described in this file documents the type of artifacts in this folder, their file extension, their encoding, the source group they belong to, the language processor (for instance, the language script in dbb-zAppBuild) and criteria to meet for classification.
-Thse criterai can either be the low-level qualifiers of the dataset which hold them, or their associated types (if any, as described in the [Types file](../samples/types.txt)) or, if enabled, the scan result provided by the DBB Scanner.
+These criteria can either be the low-level qualifiers of the dataset which hold them, or their associated types (if any, as described in the [Types file](../samples/types.txt)) or, if enabled, the scan result provided by the DBB Scanner.
 For each repository path, the `artifactsType` property is used during [the Assessment phase](01-Storyboard.md#the-assessment-phase), to filter out for each type of artifacts to perform the assessment.
 Only artifacts of types `Program` or `Include File` will be included in the analysis.
 It is recommended to keep the current settings defined in the provided [Repository Paths Mapping file](../samples/repositoryPathsMapping.yaml) for the `artifactsType` property.